 - Once you access your site via FTP you will want to navigate through to the directory or file whose permissions you wish to change.

-- Once there you will select the file or folder whose permissions you wish to change and right click and select the option for file permissions.
+- Once there you, will select the file or folder whose permissions you wish to change, right-click and select the option for file permissions.

-- Once you select the File permissions you will be given an area where you can adjust those permissions as you see fit.
+- Once you select File permissions, you will be given an area where you can adjust those permissions as you see fit.